AbeSheikh92/python_final_project/README.md

     * This means you will be using the first set of tasks (notice the '-q' is used here as it is necesary for the first set of tasks).

 I wanted to refrain from mentioning the -u command-line argument's purpose until now when what it determines should make more sense.
+One more thing to note is:
+1 if you have ran this project with -u set to True at least once 2 then run the project with -u set to False (without deleting the files at __CreateAccumulatedModel__'s output path) 3 then run the project with -u set to True again

+Then, whatever new caption text files were added to the list of text files in the __data__ directory from step 2 above will not be added to the compiled text file that was created in step 1 above was you run step 3 above.
+This is because the __CreateAccumulatedModel__ task (one of two) invoked by step 3 which is responsible for producing this compiled text file will detect its task output path already exists and such that task will be skipped and only the __QueryUltraModel__ task will be executed.
+The way around this is to delete the files at the __CreateAccumulatedModel__ task's output path and then start from step two above.

+Automating this deletion or incorporating salting to avoid this is one of the improvements that can be made to this project upon future expansion.

 Continuing the discussion, we now look to the __transcripts/tasks/assemble_tasks.py__ file, in which we find the __CreateAccumulatedModel__ task.
 This task does the following: